Leavenworth Washington town square with snow all over

 Lunchtime eats in Leavenworth

-For lunch, I highly recommend walking around the town and choosing a fun lunch spot (possibly somewhere with awesome soup to warm up!).
+For lunch, I recommend walking around the town and choosing a fun lunch spot (possibly somewhere with awesome soup to warm up!).
 We went to The Soup Cellar and my daughter said it was the best tomato soup and grilled cheese.
 We all loved our soups, sandwiches, and chili dogs!
-If you want to keep it cheap, you could drive over to Heidleburger Drive-In and grab some burgers.
+If you want to save some money, you could drive over to Heidleburger Drive-In and grab some burgers.
 There is no indoor seating here so you can eat in their outdoor seating area, in your car, or take it to go.
 It’s quite tasty and you’ll spend a lot less here than in other places in town.
+This is the best secret for a cheap meal in Leavenworth!

 Restaurant storefronts in Leavenworth, Wa